 Responding to a CryptoSafeGuard alert

-To respond to the alert:
+To respond to a CryptoSafeGuard alert:

-- Click on the CryptoSafeGuard banner.
+Step 1 - Click on the CryptoSafeGuard banner.

-- Select Yes or No.
+Step 3 - Select Yes or No.

 - Click on the banner